Oklahoma HVAC Continuing Education

 - Complete 6 hours of continuing education every 3 years.

-If you work in HVAC in Oklahoma, you’re probably familiar with the Oklahoma Construction Industries Board (CIB).
+If you work in HVAC in Oklahoma, you’re probably familiar with the Oklahoma CIB.
 They’re the entity that issued your mechanical license — and that you need to work with to keep your license active.

 That means taking specific steps to renew your Oklahoma mechanical license at certain times.
 Here’s exactly what you need to do — including meeting the continuing education requirement — to renew your license on time.